00Maciek00/Zigbee_Temp_Hum_Sensor_Sleepy/README.md

 | Battery | 0% … 100% | range 3.0–4.2 V |

 After pairing the sensor will:
-- ✅ Send data every 10 minutes
+-  Send data every 10 minutes
-- ✅ Send alert if battery < 10%
+-  Send alert if battery < 10%
-- ✅ Show "Connected" / "Offline" status
+-  Show "Connected" / "Offline" status

-> ℹ️ SmartThings marks the device as offline if it doesn't communicate for > 1 hour.
+>  SmartThings marks the device as offline if it doesn't communicate for > 1 hour.
 > This is expected behavior for a deep sleep sensor.

 ---